adlnet/xAPI-Spec/xAPI.md

 fully as possible based on the knowledge of the string in question in different languages.

+##### Requirements
+* String values within statement language maps SHOULD be plain text and SHOULD NOT include formatting such as HTML tags or Markdown code.
+* An exception to the above is that language maps used within an extension MAY include formatting code if the extension specifically allows it.

 <a name="miscext"/>

 ### 5.3 Extensions